Andrew McCutchen Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 10th in MLB with a collective 9.3 strikeouts per nine innings.

-- The Cardinals' 4.89 team ERA ranks 21st across all MLB pitching staffs.
+- The Cardinals' 4.54 team ERA ranks 14th among all league pitching staffs.

-- The Cardinals rank 16th in baseball in home runs allowed (15 total, 1.2 per game).
+- The Cardinals rank 11th in baseball in home runs given up (15 total, 1.1 per game).

-- The Cardinals are sending Woodford (0-2) to make his third start of the season.
+- The Cardinals will look to Matz (0-2) in his third start of the season.

-- The right-hander last pitched on Sunday against the Milwaukee Brewers, when he went 4 2/3 innings, allowing three earned runs while giving up six hits.
+- In his most recent appearance on Tuesday, the left-hander threw 5 2/3 innings against the Colorado Rockies, allowing six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.